garyzhubc/STAT406-2017/Lecture1/README.md

     ## [1] 1642.169

-Note that the estimated mean squared prediction error of the reduced model is again considerably smaller than that of the full model (that always fits the training set better than the reduced one).
+Note that the estimated mean squared prediction error of the reduced model is again considerably smaller than that of the full model (even though the latter always fits the training set better than the reduced one).